naranyala/starter-rust-webuireact-rsbuild/README.md

 ### Configuration Files

-The frontend uses three rspack configuration files that control how TypeScript code transforms into optimized JavaScript bundles.
+The frontend uses three rsbuild configuration files that control how TypeScript code transforms into optimized JavaScript bundles.
 The production configuration enables tree shaking, minification, and code splitting.
 The development configuration preserves source maps and enables hot module replacement for rapid iteration.
 The inline configuration bundles assets directly into the HTML file for simplified distribution.

-The `package.json` file declares dependencies on React and ReactDOM for the user interface, WinBox for window management, and various development dependencies including rspack for bundling, TypeScript for type checking, and Biome for formatting and linting.
+The `package.json` file declares dependencies on React and ReactDOM for the user interface, WinBox for window management, and various development dependencies including rsbuild for bundling, TypeScript for type checking, and Biome for formatting and linting.
 The scripts section defines convenient commands for building, linting, and formatting the codebase.

 The `tsconfig.json` file configures TypeScript compilation, enabling strict type checking, JSX syntax support, and modern ECMAScript targets.
 The configuration ensures that type errors prevent builds and that the compiled code runs in contemporary browsers.